 Table of Contents

 People throng hospitals in the hopes of overcoming their infections and ailments and regaining their health.
 What if they contract infections and diseases from healthcare facilities?
-If hospitals become the breeding places for infections, the patients would undergo agonizing moments in their lives.
+If hospitals became breeding places for infections, patients would undergo agonizing moments in their lives.

 Patients in hospital wards and intensive care units (ICUs) may contract Hospital-Acquired Infections (HAIS) due to various causes.
 These illnesses can be entirely treated if diagnosed early.
 HAIs that go undetected or are diagnosed late might increase the morbidity and mortality of inpatients in healthcare institutions.
-According to studies, around 2 to 5% of people who visit hospitals contract one or more types of infections.
+According to studies, around 2-5% of people who visit hospitals contract one or more types of infections.

-Hospital-acquired infections are not mere infections, it’s only the tip of the iceberg hiding under.
-When uncared, these infections can possibly end in the loss of lives.
+Hospital-acquired infections are not mere infections; they’re only the tip of the iceberg hiding under them.
+When untreated, these infections can possibly result in the loss of lives.
 Hospital-acquired infections not only increase infections and deaths but also lengthen hospital stays, incur additional expenditures for patients, resulting in medical malpractice lawsuits, and place a huge financial burden on facilities and the government in the form of compensations.
-This also increases the number of lost workdays of the victim and has an impact on productivity, resulting in a loss of revenue for the government.
+This also increases the number of lost workdays for the victim and has an impact on productivity, resulting in a loss of revenue for the government.

 What is a Hospital-Acquired Infection?